hernandito/SubSyncarr/README.md

 # SubSyncarr

-# THIS IS STILL IUNDER DEVELOPMENT - NEDDS A LOT OF ADJUSTMENTS AND FIXES.
+# THIS IS STILL UNDER DEVELOPMENT
+## NEEDS A LOT OF ADJUSTMENTS AND FIXES.

 <p align="center">
   <img src="full-logo.png" alt="SubSyncarr" width="640">